 LJIC will review this Drug and Alcohol Policy biennially.
-This review includes a determination of the number of drug and alcohol related violations and fatalities that occur on LJIC's campus or as part of LJIC's activities and the number of types of sanctions imposed by LJIC as a result of violations of this Policy.
-The term "campus" is defined in the same manner as it is defined for campus safety reporting required by the Clery Act, which is described in the Student Catalog.
+This review includes a determination of the number of drug and alcohol related violations that occur on LJIC's campus or as part of LJIC's activities and the number of types of sanctions imposed by LJIC as a result of violations of this Policy.
+The term "campus" is defined in the same manner as it is defined for campus safety reporting required by the Clery Act.
 In general, the term "campus" includes any building or property owned or controlled by LJIC within a reasonably contiguous geographic area used in direct support of LJIC's educational purposes or used by students in support of LJIC's institutional purposes.